 10 Foods Full of Zinc

 If you’re at all concerned about your current zinc intake, make a few simple adjustments to your weekly grocery list.
-Add these foods to your daily diet as appropriate.
+Add these foods high in zinc to your daily diet as appropriate.
 We’ll start the list with the best vegetarian sources of zinc…

 1Beans: There seems to be no end to the list of bean benefits.
 Just one cup of garbanzo beans (great on salads) provides nearly a quarter of your daily zinc needs.